Chart Color Schemes

 Residential development activity is lower than average in Taree according to AreaSearch's national comparison of local real estate markets

-The average expected construction cost value of new dwellings is $452,000.
-This financial year has seen $47.5 million in commercial development approvals, suggesting robust local business investment.
-Compared to the Rest of NSW, Taree has significantly less development activity, at 51.0% below the regional average per person.
+This financial year has seen $47.5 million in commercial approvals, suggesting strong commercial development momentum.
+Compared to the rest of NSW, Taree has significantly less development activity, 51.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties, which is also under the national average, indicating the area's established nature and potential planning limitations.
-New development in Taree consists of 61.0% detached houses and 39.0% medium and high-density housing.
-This shift from the area's existing housing stock (currently 81.0% houses) reflects decreasing availability of developable sites and changing lifestyles, with an increasing need for diverse, affordable housing options.
+New development consists of 61.0% detached houses and 39.0% medium to high-density housing, offering a mix of opportunities across price brackets.
+This represents a shift from the area's existing housing composition, currently 81.0% houses, reflecting decreasing availability of developable sites and changing lifestyles.
+The estimated population per dwelling approval is 586 people, indicating a quiet development environment.

-The estimated population density per dwelling approval in Taree is 586 people.
-Population forecasts indicate that the area will gain approximately 1,139 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Population forecasts suggest Taree will gain 1,139 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current projections.

 Frequently Asked Questions - Development